 The story of our adoption of my sweet niece.
+From foster care to finalizing the adoption when she was two years old.

 This feels a little strange for me to tell this story since I feel like it's not really mine to tell.
 It's my daughters story so I'm not going to share too many details that I feel like would be disrespectful to her.
 Every adoption is beautiful and messy and heartbreaking all at once- this one is no different.